Macedonian Ruins

 Paradoxical Parables

 Jesus taught, through two parables, how persistence was effective in having our needs met.
-I believe that Jesus, in these parables, is referring to heavenly beings, those of the divine assembly and not Yahweh the Father in these parables.
+I believe that Jesus, in these parables, is referring to heavenly beings, those of the divine assembly and not Yahweh the Father.
 I have always been bothered by the standard interpretation of these parables.
-The first being about the man who pressed or pestered his friend for bread to feed guests:
+The first is about the man who pressed or pestered his friend for bread to feed guests:

 Then He said to them, “Suppose one of you has a friend, and goes to him at midnight and says to him, 'Friend, lend me three loaves; for a friend of mine has come to me from a journey, and I have nothing to set before him'; and from inside he answers and says, 'Do not bother me; the door has already been shut and my children and I are in bed; I cannot get up and give you anything.'
 I tell you, even though he will not get up and give him anything because he is his friend, yet because of his persistence he will get up and give him as much as he needs.”
 (Luke 11:5-8)